 Eurochambres’ actions in the framework of better regulation focus on two main aspects: minimising the administrative and regulatory burdens on businesses from existing EU legislation and ensuring that the impact of future legislation on SMEs is rigorously tested.
 Eurochambres thus advocates for a “think small first” approach and the systematic application of the SME Test at EU and national level and regularly assesses the way in which the Commission applies its specific guidelines.

 - Gilbert Stimpflin - President of the regional Chamber of Commerce Eastern France

-- Frederico Martins – Advisor for SME and Economic Policy
+- Frederico Martins – Senior Policy Advisor for Economic Policy